 Harvard University professor of economics

 Mr Mankiw has also been discussed as a potential choice for Fed chair under Republican presidents in the past.
 He served as chairman of George W Bush’s Council of Economic Advisers from 2003 to 2005, and advised Mitt Romney when he was running for president.
 Mr Mankiw is seen as a centrist rather than a hard-money conservative when it comes to monetary policy, and he has been broadly supportive of the Fed’s crisis-era stimulus efforts.

 Stanley Fischer, vice chair

-Stanley Fischer’s term as vice chair of the Federal Reserve ends next year on June 12.
-His term as governor is not up until 2020, although it is not known if he plans to serve the full stint.
-Mr Fischer has been seen as occupying the hawkish end of the spectrum on the board.
-He is one of the most experienced central bankers in the Federal Reserve system, if not the world, having also run the central bank of Israel for eight years.
-As a professor of economics at MIT starting in the 1970s his students included former Fed chairman Ben Bernanke, Mario Draghi of the ECB, Gregory Mankiw, and Olivier Blanchard, the former IMF chief economist.
+Mr Fischer is seen as having occupied the hawkish end of the spectrum on the board.
+The 73 year old is one of the most experienced central bankers in the Federal Reserve system, if not the world.
+As a professor of economics at MIT starting in the 1970s, his students included former Fed chairman Ben Bernanke, Gregory Mankiw, and Olivier Blanchard, the former IMF chief economist.

 Jerome Powell, governor